buyallmemes/blog-api/posts/20240331-lets-build.md

 A couple of clicks more,
 and now the App Runner will automatically redeploy my backend application as soon as a new image version is published to ECR.
-All I need to do is to setup GitHub Action to build and publish images to my ERC registry.
+All I need to do is to setup GitHub Action to build and publish images to ECR.
 Easy.

 Once again, no roles, no policies, only profit.